FAQs

 Currently, we are limited to hosting no more than three concerts per year, each with a significantly reduced capacity (55,000 people compared to 82,000 people on rugby game days), with two mandated to be on a Saturday and with no single act able to play across three consecutive days.

-To deliver the revenue we need, we estimate that over the coming years we need to increase this to 15 per year.
-We will also look at these events being able to cater to a higher capacity than we are currently able to and with greater flexibility on when they can be held.
+To deliver the revenue we need, we estimate that over the coming years we need to increase this to a maximum of 15 per year.
+We will also look at these events being able to cater to a higher capacity of 75,000 and with greater flexibility on when they can be held.
+It is expected these would mostly be held in weekends across the summer months.

-This would be a phased process, with the number of non-sporting event days we can host increasing gradually over a number of years, and subject to rigorous review mechanisms from the Council.
+This would be a staggered process, with the number of non-sporting event days we can host increasing gradually over a number of years, and subject to rigorous review mechanisms from the Council.

-This is our own aspiration, based on what additional revenue we think we need over the coming years to make a range of necessary improvements to the stadium, while still investing in the game of rugby across England.
+This is a figure based on analysis undertaken to generate additional revenue we think we need over the coming years to make a range of necessary improvements to the stadium, while still investing in the game of rugby across England.

 In determining what the right number of events should be, we have consulted with our local communities, and spoken to a range of stakeholders, including Richmond and Hounslow councils, Transport for London, South Western Railway and other key stakeholders.